 Canada’s Counter-Terrorism Strategy, Building Resilience Against Terrorism, outlines the first priority of the Government of Canada: to protect Canada and ensure the safety of Canadians at home and abroad.

 Canada is not immune to terrorism.
 A number of international and domestic terrorist groups are present in Canada.
 Some are engaged in terrorist activity here, while others are active beyond Canada’s borders.
-In the past few decades, several hundred Canadian civilians have been killed or injured in terrorist attacks, from New York City to Bali to Mumbai.
+In the past few decades, several hundred Canadian civilians have been killed or injured in terrorist attacks, from New York City to Bali to Kenya.
 The global terrorist threat is becoming more diverse and complex.
 Canada’s approach to addressing these threats must be adaptable and forward-looking, so that we can react to emerging threats but also identify and understand emerging trends.

 Terrorism is a long-term global challenge.
 It demands a consistent, comprehensive and coordinated international response based on common goals, values and institutions.
 It also demands a response that is consistent with our international legal obligations, including international human rights and humanitarian law.